pippim/pippim.github.io/_posts/2018/2018-03-22-How-do-I-restrict-my-kids_-computing-time_.md

 # Display Time Remaining in systray / notification area

 While lock screen timer is running it records how many minutes are remaining into the file `~/.lock-screen-timer-remaining`.
 You can look at this file with the `watch` command or display it on Ubuntu's system tray / application indicator bar as shown at the top of this answer.
-To display time remaining in the notification area, follow the instructions in this Q&A: [Can BASH display in systray as application indicator?]({% post_url /2017/2017-02-11-Can-BASH-display-in-systray-as-application-indicator_ %}).
+To display time remaining in the notification area, follow the instructions in this Q&A: [In Ubuntu Unity, can I display the output of a bash script in the systray area?]({% post_url /2017/2017-02-11-In-Ubuntu-Unity_-can-I-display-the-output-of-a-bash-script-in-the-systray-area_ %}).

   [1]: https://i.stack.imgur.com/N0gb6.gif